Willis plays Navy Lieutenant A.K. Waters, leader of a special-ops

 through many miles of dense jungle under enemy control with several

-dozen men, women, and children, some of whom cant even walk
+dozen men, women, and children, some of whom can’t even walk

 very well.